-How to Collect Documents from Clients Securely
+How to Collect Documents from Clients (5 Methods Compared)

-FileChute Editorial Team · Security & Platform
+FileChute Editorial Team

 You send the email.
 "Hi Sarah, could you please send over your W-2, last year's tax return, and your mortgage interest statement?"
 Three days later - nothing.
 You follow up.
 She sends the W-2 but forgets the rest.
 Another email.
 Another week.
 By the time you have everything, you've spent 30 minutes on what should have taken zero.